-Greg Latimer of The Lincoln County News is concerned that folks aren’t taking Wanda the Wandering Buffalo’s plight seriously.
+Greg Latimer of the Lincoln County News is concerned that folks aren’t taking Wanda the Wandering Buffalo’s plight seriously.
 For starters, there was the tongue-in-cheek column in the Portland Press Herald and a bit on the Channel 8 news.
-Then a radio station out of Saginaw, Mich., phoned Jefferson’s only store March 22 wondering—between guffaws—if the town’s residents were trapped indoors while Wanda “roams the prairies up there in Maine.”
+Then a radio station out of Saginaw, Michigan, phoned Jefferson’s only store March 22 wondering—between guffaws—if the town’s residents were trapped indoors while Wanda “roams the prairies up there in Maine.”

-Truth be told, though, The News was equally to blame.
+Truth be told, though, the News was equally to blame.
 “At first, it was your standard whimsical story,” admits Latimer, an all-business type armed with an impressive telephoto lens.
-“And that’s how we played it on our Web site.
+“And that’s how we played it on our website.
 But in the last week or so, it’s turned more serious.
 That critter is used to being in a herd.
 She’s probably pretty scared.”

 When Latimer updated his story, the tone shifted appropriately:

 All is quiet once again at the mountaintop farm in Somerville owned by Forest Peaslee Jr.

 The television cameras and the eager daily newspaper reporters have all gone back to Portland with stories highlighting the whimsy of a missing buffalo in the Jefferson highlands.